hutchresearch/ApogeeNet2/README.md

 ## Paper

-A paper detailing the significance and architecture of this project is coming soon.
+The paper "APOGEE Net: An expanded spectral model of both low mass and high mass stars" (Sprague et al., 2021), detailing the significance and architecture of this project, can be found here: https://arxiv.org/abs/2201.03661

 The summary is that this package uses a CNN to process the spectra, obtaining previously-unseen results on high-temperature stars.